-accuracy and completeness with which users achieve specified goals effectiveness of operation percentage of users who achieve the main goal(s) of use of a product accurately and completely efficiency resources expended in relation to the accuracy and completeness with which users achieve goals
+accuracy and completeness with which users achieve specified goals effectiveness of installation effectiveness of operation for the goal of first installing a product effectiveness of operation percentage of users who achieve the main goal(s) of use of a product accurately and completely

-For the purpose of this test method, effectiveness of operation is measured by the percentage of users who achieve the main goal(s) of use of a product accurately and completely.
+NOTE 1 For the purpose of this test method, effectiveness of operation is measured by the percentage of users who achieve the main goal(s) of use of a product accurately and completely.
 Measures of effectiveness of operation are based on the end result independently of whether the goal is achieved in the most efficient way.